cypress-io/github-action/README.md

 ### Wait-on

 If you are starting a local server and it takes a while to start, you can add a parameter `wait-on` and pass url to wait for the server to respond.
-Uses [wait-on](https://www.npmjs.com/package/wait-on) under the hood.

 ```yml
 name: After server responds